 The Institute of Ismaili Studies welcomes application from graduate students in the field of Islamic Studies who are researching an Ismaili topic for its Dissertation Writing Scholarship.
 This scholarship carries a stipend of £3000 (or local equivalent), and has been established to assist doctoral candidates to complete their fieldwork or dissertation.

-The next Scholarship will be awarded in 2017 (for Commencement in 2018)
+The next Scholarship will be awarded in 2016.

 How to apply

 Shatha Almutawa (University of Chicago)